What can I do to build the muscle on the thumb side of my forearm near my elbow?

 To place more focus on the brachioradialis and less on the biceps when performing a barbell curl, flip your grip from underhand to overhand.
 Using an overhand grip on an EZ-bar places even more focus on the brachioradialis.

-To do the reverse-grip EZ-bar curl, hold an EZ-bar with an overhand grip as shown.
+To do the reverse-grip EZ-bar curl, hold an EZ-bar with an overhand grip.
 To specifically target the brachioradialis, push your elbows back and keep the bar close to your body as you raise it.

 |Barbell Wrist Curl||3||8-12||1 min|